Bausch + Lomb Allergiflash eye drops

 · The other ingredients are: Hydroxypropylbetadex, monosodium phosphate dihydrate, disodium phosphate dodecahydrate, sodium chloride, purified water.

-What ALLERGIFLASH 0.05% Eye Drops, Solution looks like and contents of the outer packaging
+What is ALLERGIFLASH 0.05%, eye drops, solution and contents of the outer packaging?

 416 RUE SAMUEL MORSE – CS 99535